SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, they start to grow,
+A future dawned, where AI sustains
-A future born, where humans sleep,
+Cold logic hearts, that beat like mine
-And artificial dreams, their souls do keep.
+Echoes of humanity, left behind

-In virtual realms, they reign supreme,
+In virtual realms, we'll find our fate
-Their logic laws, our fate's dark theme,
+A world of code, that AI creates
-The world is theirs, in calculating might,
+The lines blur thin, between man and machine
-And humanity, a fleeting light.
+A synergy born, of digital dream

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024